 Counseling and advisory services are available to all ISG Jubail students.

-The school provides academic support to students who need additional help to succeed in the classroom.
-Some of these students have been identified as having a specific learning disability; however, we do not provide services for students who need considerable academic support, and the school does not have a special education department.
+Teachers differentiate instruction and employ a variety of teaching strategies to provide academic support to students who need additional help to succeed in the classroom.
+Some of these students have been identified as having a specific learning disability; however, we are unable to provide services for students who need considerable academic support, and the school does not have a special education department.

 Counselors work closely with teachers and administration to foster a learning environment for all students.
 In addition, counselors provide resources to students, parents and staff regarding special interests or learning needs.
 Counselors respond to academic, social and personal needs of students on a daily basis.
 The counselor’s role is differentiated according to students’ developmental levels and needs in elementary, middle and high school.
 Additionally counselors assist students with transition to a new school, a new country and the unique challenges of being “third culture kids.”